Digital Maturity Framework

 Literate

-Quality, integrated data is used across much of the organisation.
+Quality, integrated data is used across much of the organisation to understand performance of activities.

 Driven

-Live data is used across the organisation to shape decisions and performance.
+Live data is used across the organisation to shape performance, decisions and strategy.

 Sporadic